cadia-lvl/alignment-and-segmentation/README.md

-# H2 - alignment system
+# Alignment system for RÚV TV data and segmentation system for CreditInfo data
-These are the scripts for preparing the RÚV TV material for ASR.
+These are the scripts for preparing the RÚV TV material and the radio CreditInfo data for ASR

 ## Table of Contents
 [Easy to use TOC generator](https://ecotrust-canada.github.io/markdown-toc/)